 While acquiring the materials for a DIY raised garden bed is usually simple and cost-effective, there are some kits available for purchase online and at most major retailers.
 These kits come with everything needed for assembling the garden bed frame and instructions.
 While the kits may cost a little more, for DIYers that are short on time, the convenience may be worth purchasing a kit.

 Topsoil, compost, and potting mix can all be purchased in pre-packaged bags.
 Composting at home is an easy process that takes just a few months, as well.
 Composting bins are also available on the market that converts waste into organic fertilizer at a quicker rate.

 Just as with a traditional garden, do not plant any seeds or seedlings until the final threat of frost has passed.
 The average final frost date varies from region to region, but it is generally within the months of March through May.
 To find the average final frost date for a specific zone, refer to the USDA zone map.

 Although temperatures are a good indicator regarding planting season, also consider soil temperatures.
 Typically, seeds that are planted in soil that is still cool, around 50 to 55 degrees Fahrenheit, will germinate within 10 days.
 Soil that is already 70 degrees, Fahrenheit or warmer may germinate in less than 7 days.
 To determine the soil’s temperature, use a soil thermometer or even a meat thermometer.

 Once the seeds have been planted, give them a good drink of water.
 This is why it is important to consider how far a garden hose can reach when selecting the right location for a garden bed.
 Some seedlings can benefit from a good, water-soluble fertilizer after planting, and then once a month thereafter.

 Raised garden beds are an excellent alternative to traditional row gardens.
-They can maximize productivity by allowing more plants to thrive in compact space.
+They can maximize productivity by allowing more plants to thrive in compact spaces.